JVuento/jenkinscss/readme.md

 Feel free to use, fork, pull request etc. Hope it helps somebody.

 ## How to use it
 There is different ways of using this.
-Basicly you call this php with address compined with version number and parameters you want to alter an then use it in one of following ways.
+Basicly you call this php with address combined with version number and parameters you want to alter an then use it in one of following ways.
 	Example: 2_19_1.php?bgcolor=green&headerheight=60px

 ### Parameters available at the moment (default in parentheses):